 Equip all citizens – especially youth - with the skills and competence to participate actively and knowledgeably in the information society.

-Pedagogical material and training programmes that address new modes of global citizenship and info-ethic and info-civic paradigms must be developed.
+Pedagogical material and training programmes that address new modes of global citizenship and info-ethic and info-civic paradigms must be developed taking into consideration the cultural and traditional aspect.
 This material should address the roles of digital media and virtual political spaces.
 This training should not be limited to e-learning.

 Analyze gaps and lags that hamper policy in the face of the ethical challenges of the information society.